Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Method

-We first train a standard NeuS-like \cite{Wang2021NIPS} model for 100,000 iterations, during which $\beta$ is scheduled to go from large $\phi_{\beta_1}$ to thin densities $\phi_{\beta_2}$ exponentially.
-In practice, we find that training the $k$-SDF model from scratch with predicted transparencies leads to the presence of fully transparent geometry in the reconstruction, which we want to avoid.
-The reconstructed main surface acts as an anchor for the initialization of the remaining $k-1$ support surfaces, represented as shells from the main surface uniformly distanced by $\Delta o$.
-The mathematical formulation of $k$-SDF (\cref{sec:k-sdf}) allows us to initialize support surfaces on the inside and on the outside of the main SDF; however, we observed that initializing them all on the inside leads to more stable runs.
-This is because the reconstructed main surface tends to be conservative, acting as an outer shell of the scene content.
-In practice, this leads support surfaces to be initialized on the outside to be modeled as fully transparent in the very first iterations of joint training.
-As transparent surfaces do not contribute to the final image, gradient flow is inhibited and the unused support surfaces do not recover.
-While we have observed the optimization to be robust under different values of $\Delta o$, we found a good balance by setting it by the logistic distribution function $\phi_\beta$ standard deviation $ (1/\beta)\pi / \sqrt{3}$.
-The full model, composed of all surfaces, is trained for 50,000 iterations starting from $\phi_{\beta_2}$, until a $\phi_{\beta_3}$ value for which all surfaces are modeled as peaked densities.
-When this happens, our rendering process collapses to a simple blending of hard surfaces (\cref{fig:image_sampling_4}), making the reconstructed set of implicit surfaces optimal for the later steps.
+\boldparagraph{Implicit Surfaces} We begin by training a standard NeuS-like~\cite{Wang2021NIPS} model for 100k iterations, during which $\beta$ is exponentially scheduled from large densities $\phi_{\beta_1}$ to thinner densities $\phi_{\beta_2}$.
+In practice, training the $k$-SDF model from scratch with predicted transparencies often introduces fully transparent additional geometry in the reconstruction.
+This opaque pre-training step helps prevent such artifacts.
+The reconstructed surface serves as an anchor for initializing the remaining $k \!-\!
+1$ support surfaces, which are represented as shells uniformly spaced from the main surface by $\Delta o$.
+The mathematical formulation of $k$-SDF (\cref{sec:k-sdf}) allows for initializing support surfaces both inside and outside the main SDF.
+However, we find that initializing all support surfaces on the inside increases model capacity, leading to better results (\cref{sec:ablations}).